The Short Story

 On the surface, it might sound like I’ve quit a lot of jobs as a way to escape when I can’t handle stress.
 I prefer to see my non-linear career trajectory as reflecting my inability to settle for a life / lifestyle that doesn’t deeply resonate with me.
 Over the years I’ve come to realize that I value my health and well-being above any job.
 Part of keeping myself healthy involves living in a way that values my authentic self.

-These days I’m what you might call an “independent professor.”
-I don’t work full-time at a university, but I do research as a private consultant and I teach an undergraduate positive psychology course at an English-speaking university in Prague.
+These days I do research as a private consultant and I’m a Lecturer in the psychology department at an English-speaking university in Prague.
 I’ve become very interested in changing what I believe is an outdated model of the ways we “do science” in universities.
 I haven’t figured out exactly how to do this yet, but you can read some of my opinions about academia here.
 In a nutshell, I’m interested in bringing a sense of soul back into science by doing research that is not only rigorous, but also feels supportive, collaborative, and inclusive of multiple ways of knowing.
-At the moment I’m reading a lot about transpersonal psychology and transpersonal research methods, and I’m becoming increasingly interested in studying topics related to the evolution of human consciousness, self-transcendence, and peak experiences / mystical states.
+At the moment I’m reading a lot about transpersonal psychology and transpersonal research methods, and I’m becoming increasingly interested in studying topics related to the evolution of human consciousness, synchronicity, self-transcendence, and peak experiences / mystical states.